 The Master of Science degree in real estate development is a one-year, 36-point degree.
-Students attend full-time during the autumn and spring terms, complete their final real estate development projects over the summer, have juries in September, and are awarded degrees in October.
+Students attend full-time during the autumn and spring terms, complete their final real estate development projects immediately following the spring term, and are awarded degrees in October.
 In the courses, theory, quantitative techniques, and extensive case study materials are combined.
 Students enrolled in the program who have a strong academic background in a required course may petition for a waiver.
 If a waiver is granted, students may substitute an elective course.